 Who can get this disease?

 Anyone can get sarcoidosis, from children to the elderly.
 However, it mainly affects people in their late 20′s to early 40′s, and in Australia appears to be more common in men within the age group.
 Approximately 1 in 10 000 people have it.
-There is evidence that Beethoven may have had sarcoidosis and that it may have caused his hearing loss (rare sarcoidosis).
-(Without sarcoidosis we may not have the 9th symphony!)
-In the USA, sarcoidosis occurs far more commonly in blacks than in whites, blacks often having more severe disease.
+There is evidence that Beethoven may have had sarcoidosis and that it may have caused his hearing loss (rare sarcoidosis – Without sarcoidosis we may not have the 9th symphony!)
+In the USA, sarcoidosis occurs far more commonly in African Americans than in Caucasians, African Americans often having more severe disease.
 It is unusual in Asians and Australian aborigines probably due to genetic factors incompletely understood.

 How do I know I have it?